Mary Lou Strever Obituary (1938 - 2021) Lexington Clipper-Herald

 There are no services planned at this time.

-She was born 83 years ago in a tiny house in Quinlan, Okla., on the night of Sept.
-13, 1938, to Andy and Mary Ellen Osborn - the third child in a family that would grow to include six children.
+She was born 83 years ago in a tiny house in Quinlan, Oklahoma, on the night of September 13, 1938, to Andy and Mary Ellen Osborn - the third child in a family that would grow to include six children.
 Their family eventually moved to Mooreland, Okla., where Mary attended public school and spent a lot of time reading, drawing, and sewing.

 After graduating in May 1956, she traveled to Nebraska for a wedding and met Clifford Strever.
 After a whirlwind courtship, they were married on November 22, 1956.
 Cliff and Mary raised four daughters: first on the Strever family farm north of Lexington, then in Beatrice for two years where Mary taught art classes at Beatrice High School.
 In 1972, they moved back to Lexington where Mary taught art classes at Lexington Jr. High.